 Our flight from Tampa to Havana will take one hour.
 Once in Havana we will be on our way to a panoramic tour of Havana, lunch in Old Havana and late afternoon chack-in for accommodations at Mercure Sevilla Hotel.
 In the evening we will meet for a welcome dinner.
 After dinner we will have the option of visiting la Fabrica de Arte Cubano (Cuban Art Factory).

-Our first day in Havana will start with breakfast (all breakfasts are included), followed by a conference about dance in Cuba.
-After the conference we will visit the Fernando Alonso National Cuban Ballet School.
+Our first day in Havana will start with breakfast (all breakfasts are included), followed by a lecture about dance in Cuba.
+After the lecture we will visit the Fernando Alonso National Cuban Ballet School.
 Our visit to the School will consist of a presentation of the school by its Director and faculty, a tour of the facilities and a ballet demonstration by students.
 The school is the biggest school of ballet in the world.
 As all the Cuban educational system, it is free, after rigorous selection.
 After lunch (all lunches are included) we will visit the Rosario Cárdenas Dance Company for a presentation and conversation with dancers.
 The Rosario Cárdenas Dance Company has tested its theory of combinatorics dance system in the contemporary movement, with constant work that encompasses the study of the body as a somatic whole.
 In the evening we will attend a ballet performance.